-SET) ↓ $lacktriangledown$ units params $f{INPUTS}$ outputs comms tm/log setup test end Analog Inj put INPUL M-FLOW RINP For this application, the Analog Input is assigned to mass flowrate.
-TYPE HINP This step identifies the type of analog input source.
+SET SET) $\downarrow$ Units params $\overline{\textbf{INPUTS}}$ outputs comms tm/log setup tex Analog In put I NPUL V-FLOW RINP For this application, the Analog Input is assigned to volume flowrate.
+TYPE AINP This step identifies the type of analog input source.
 For model 505 instruments the input is fixed to 4-20mA.
-PT-MIN PT-MAX HINP Enter the value of the measured parameter (in the assigned engineering units) that corresponds to the minimum input signal level.
+PT-MIN PT-MAX FINF Enter the value of the measured parameter (in the assigned engineering units) that corresponds to the minimum input signal level.
 The minimum point is commonly set at a base flowrate of 0.0.
 Enter the value of the measured parameter (in the assigned engineering units) that corresponds to the maximum input signal level.
 The maximum point is the same as the base value (set at the minimum point) plus the span value.
-For example, if the source signal is 4mA at a minimum mass flowrate of 0kg/M, enter 0 as the minimum point.
-If the source signal is 20mA at a maximum mass flowrate of 100kg/M, enter 100 as the maximum point.
-CUTOFF HINP The Cut-off is the lowest value that the instrument reads from the input sensor.
+For example, if the source signal is 4mA at a minimum volumetric flowrate of 2m /M, enter 2 as the minimum point.
+If the source signal is 20mA at a maximum volumetric flowrate of 250m /M, enter 250 as the maximum point.
+CUTOFF FINF The Cut-off is the lowest value that the instrument reads from the input sensor.
 The cut-off setting is the percentage of the span of the input values.
 All inputs at or below the cut-off value are considered negligible to the instrument and are ignored.
 In this case, the instrument uses the minimum value (set at PT-MIN).

-SET) ↓ $ ightarrow$ units params $\overline{INPUTS}$ outputs comms tm/log setup test end
+SET ↓ $ ightarrow$ units params $\overline{INPUTS}$ outputs comms tm/log setup test end

-FILTER RINP Input fluctuations caused by pulsating flow tend to create distortion in the input readings of the rate.
+FILTER HINP Input fluctuations caused by pulsating flow tend to create distortion in the input readings of the rate.
 The instrument has a digital filter that averages out these fluctuations.
 As a guide to the degree of filtering to use, the following table shows the response time (in seconds) to reach 90% and 99% of a step change in input.
 The value A is the filter constant that the user can set.

 Filter setting A Seconds to reach 90% of full swing Seconds to reach 99% of full swing

 0 0 0

 2 2 4

 4 4 8

 6 5 10

 10 8 15

 15 12 23

 20 14 27

 25 18 34

 35 25 48

 45 32 62

 60 42 82

 75 52 102

 90 62 122

 99 68 134

-The input filter range is there is no filtering. from 0 to 99.
+The input filter range is there is no filtering. s from 0 to 99.
 A setting of of 0 (zero) means that

-CORR RINP Analog input non-linear rity can be corrected as for ollows:

-NON-LINEAR to us the flowmeter requires squeet the following linearity eet LINEAR, SQUARE of correction parameters
+CORR PINP LINEAR SQUARE is used if NON-LINEAR to use rity can be corrected as for the flowmeter requires so se the following linearity ect LINEAR, SQUARE of quare root extraction correction parameters